luke-hill/setup_info/ubuntu_2404_setup.md

 sudo usermod -aG docker ${USER}
 sudo systemctl restart docker
 sudo chmod 666 /var/run/docker.sock
-sudo chown "$USER":"$USER" /home/"$USER"/.docker -R # This fails - Leaving in for now.
-Will remove at a later date if not needed sudo chmod g+rwx "$HOME/.docker" -R # This fails - Leaving in for now.
-Will remove at a later date if not needed
 # Restart your machine at this point!
 sudo systemctl restart docker # Moved above as a test sudo chmod 666 /var/run/docker.sock # Moved above as a test